bkleinen/bkleinen.github.io/hugo/content/classes/ws2023/info1/labs/exercise-03.md

 6. Modify your `printDetails` method to include printing the reference number.
 However, the method should print the reference number only if it has been set, and the exact string "no reference number" otherwise.
 Hint: use a conditional!
 Note that Strings have a length method.
 7. Modify your `setRefNumber` mutator so that it sets the refNumber field only if the parameter is a string of at least three characters.
 If it is less than three, then print an error message and leave the field unchanged.

 ### Part 3: KaraClock Preparation

 This builds on the first two preparation exercises, [1.
 Multi-Move](../karaclock-complete/#1-multi-move) and
 [2.
 Move up and Count](../karaclock-complete/#2-move-up-and-count) which you should have done in last week's lab or in class.

+There is a special repo with the scaffold for all KaraClock exercises: [https://github.com/htw-imi-info1/kara-clock-lab](https://github.com/htw-imi-info1/kara-clock-lab)

 {{< snippet "snippets/karaclock/03_count_leaves.md" >}}
 {{< snippet "snippets/karaclock/04_increment.md" >}}